sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 [BOOK NOW](https://square.link/u/1sax9yLH)

-_Group special: Book this retreat with 2+ other women and you each will recieve $100 off._
+_Group special: Book this retreat with 2+ other women and you each will receive $100 off._

 ## Photos from the last cozy mountain retreat, held during winter